Chart Color Schemes

 Burnett Heads faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-A substantial 20.8% of the population is actively pursuing formal education, including 8.0% in primary, 7.0% in secondary, and 2.4% in tertiary education.
+A substantial 20.8% of the population actively pursues formal education.
+This includes 8.0% in primary education, 7.0% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education